North Carolina Sports Betting: News, Laws and Industry Updates

 • March 13, 2024:

-According to GeoComply, which provides geolocation compliance, the first 48 hours of online sports betting in North Carolina revealed over 5.36 million geolocation checks and nearly 370,000 active accounts identified since launch.
+According to GeoComply, the first 48 hours of online sports betting in North Carolina revealed over 5.36 million geolocation checks and nearly 370,000 active accounts identified since launch.
 Neighboring Virginia recorded just over 2 million geolocation checks during the same time.
-“It’s early, but North Carolina is already delivering on lawmaker expectations when they legalized online sports betting last year,” said Lindsay Slader, GeoComply’s senior vice president of compliance, via press release.
+“It’s early, but North Carolina is already delivering on lawmaker expectations when they legalized online sports betting last year,” said Lindsay Slader, GeoComply’s senior vice president of compliance.
 “With March Madness around the corner, we are excited to see continued growth.”

 • March 11, 2024:

-The wait for North Carolina online sports betting officially ends when mobile apps went live at noon ET.
-A total of eight sportsbooks were licensed to begin accepting wagers.
+The wait for legal online sports betting in North Carolina officially ended when mobile sportsbooks went live and began accepting wagers at noon ET.

 • March 4, 2024:

-FanDuel further strengthens its presence in North Carolina when it announces a multi-year partnership with the Carolina Panthers as the team’s official sports betting partner.
-The partnership is finalized ahead of the March 11 launch of mobile sports betting in North Carolina.
-FanDuel had market access to the Tar Heel State due to a previously announced partnership with the PGA Tour last December.
+FanDuel further strengthened its presence in North Carolina when it announced a multi-year partnership with the Carolina Panthers as the team’s official sports betting partner.

 • February 29, 2024:

-The North Carolina State Lottery Commission issues the first interactive sports wagering operator licenses before the launch of legal sports betting in North Carolina.
-The companies receiving licenses are FanDuel Sportsbook, BetMGM, DraftKings, Fanatics Sportsbook, Bet365, ESPN BET, Underdog Sports, and Tribal Casino Gaming Enterprise, which is partnered with Caesars Sportsbook.
+The North Carolina State Lottery Commission issues the first interactive sports wagering operator licenses to FanDuel Sportsbook, BetMGM, DraftKings, Fanatics Sportsbook, Bet365, ESPN BET, Underdog Sports, and Tribal Casino Gaming Enterprise, which is partnered with Caesars Sportsbook.

 • January 23, 2024:

-Underdog Sports announces a deal with McConnell Golf for a sports betting license in North Carolina.
+Underdog Sports announced a deal with McConnell Golf for a sports betting license in North Carolina.
 McConnell Golf operates Sedgefield Country Club, which hosts the PGA TOUR’s Wyndham Championship.

 • January 5, 2024:

-DraftKings and BetMGM confirm partnerships, allowing them to have a presence in North Carolina when sports betting goes live in the Tar Heel State.
-In a press release, DraftKings and NASCAR announced they have agreed to terms on an agreement.
+DraftKings and BetMGM confirmed partnerships, allowing them to operate in North Carolina when sports betting went live in the Tar Heel State.
+In a press release, DraftKings and NASCAR announced they had agreed to terms.
 BetMGM and Charlotte Motor Speedway also announced a market access agreement.

 • December 18, 2023:

-Fanatics Sportsbook partners with the NHL’s Carolina Hurricanes to gain market access when legal sports betting goes live in North Carolina.
+Fanatics Sportsbook partnered with the NHL’s Carolina Hurricanes to gain access to the North Carolina sports betting market.

 • December 8, 2023:

-FanDuel secures access to an online sports betting license in North Carolina through an agreement with the PGA Tour.
+FanDuel secured access to an online sports betting license in North Carolina through an agreement with the PGA Tour.

 • December 5, 2023:

-PENN Entertainment announces in a press release that its wholly-owned subsidiary PENN Sports Interactive, LLC, has entered a partnership with Quail Hollow Club and the Wells Fargo Championship ahead of the launch of North Carolina online sports betting.
+PENN Entertainment announced in a press release that its wholly-owned subsidiary PENN Sports Interactive, LLC, had entered a partnership with Quail Hollow Club and the Wells Fargo Championship.

 North Carolina Sports Betting: Quick Facts